 NOTE: P&P is the same for up to 5 prints if ordered together.

 All images in the book and on this website are protected by copyright.

-The talks have three main subject areas: The construction of te London and Birmingham Railway and an illustrated rail journey in 1838 from Euston to Birmingham via Wolverton, the history of the Wolverton Royal Train, the history of Wolverton Works including its contribution to the war effort.
+In addition to the above, there are three others based on Wolverton: The construction and operation of the London and Birmingham Railway including an illustrated rail journey in 1838 from Euston to Birmingham via Wolverton.
+The history of the Wolverton Royal Train, the history of Wolverton Works including its contribution to the war effort.

-Above shows the corner of the 1869 Victoria's Royal Saloon.
+Above shows todays Royal Train inside Wolverton Works.
 Below, an inside look at The Royal Train 70 years ago thanks to John Peters.
 The ironing board achieved fame at the launch of The Full Works when Leo Coleman regailed the audience at Milton Keynes Museum about why Queen Elizabeth was not amused with it on the 1977 Royal Train.
-This will be told at all talks in memory of Leo who is seen above talking to The Queen in December 1976.
+This will be told at all talks in memory of Leo - including the Royal ironing board story!